robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 Pretty please. :)

-PS: literal multiline strings, and so on and so forth, could be nice (but I can live without).
+PS: literal multiline strings, and so on and so forth, could be nice (but I can live without).<br>
 PPS: wouldn't say no to optionally named function/constructor args, though.